18 vans, 150 volunteers, 465 miles, one goal: to help Harvey victims

 “My name doesn’t matter,” she replied.
 “I just want to help.”

-In a public post on Facebook, La Grange minister Scott Elliott shared lessons he learned while helping after Hurricane Katrina.
+In a public post on Facebook, La Grange minister Scott Elliott shared lessons he learned while helping after Hurricane Harvey.
 Read his thoughts.

 Subscribe today to receive more inspiring articles like this one delivered straight to your inbox twice a month.